Gothic alphabet: Letters

 𐍇 (x) is only used in proper names and loanwords containing Greek Χ (xristus "Christ", galiugaxristus "Pseudo-Christ", zaxarias "Zacharias", aiwxaristia "eucharist").

 The letter/numeral 𐍊 (900) is not attested in the Gothic bible, but only in the Salzburg-Vienna manuscript (Codex Vindobonensis 795).

 Letter origins

-Most of the letters clearly bear a one-to-one correspondence to matching letters of the Greek alphabet, having similar forms and sounds and sharing the same alphabetical order and value as numerals.
+Most of the letters clearly bear a one-to-one correspondence to matching letters of the Greek alphabet, having similar forms and sounds and sharing the same value as numerals.

 However, a few letters have uncertain or disputed origins, and may have been taken from Latin or possibly (more controversially) Runic letters.
 These are: